stefanhorning/basic-backup/README.md

 # Licencing / Disclaimer
 The project comes with no strings attached, just use the scripts as you please.
-I will claim no copyright on this as it's just a few lines mostly running othe command.
+I will claim no copyright on this as it's just a few lines mostly running other commands.
 The usage of this scripts come with no warranties either!